Degas’ Dancers Paintings: the Ballerinas at The Paris Opera

 Two Dancers on a Stage

 We see the dancers from an elevated viewpoint.
-The figures are painted to the right of the picture surface as though just entering or perhaps we the viewers have glanced to the right as their movement catches our attention.
+The figures are painted to the right of the picture surface as though just entering.
+Perhaps Degas wished to cast the viewer as an opera-goer; we the viewers are in the moment of watching the opera, the picture reflects what we see as we have glanced to the right as their movement catches our attention on stage.

 The unusual framing is probably adopted from the Japanese print artists who Degas admired and who typically presented figures off-centre.

-In the background we see some very loose, smudgy brushwork which appears to be foliage or trees.
+In the background we see another Japanese technique, cropping, as we glimpse half of a dancer who disappears out of the frame.
+The painting also features some very loose, smudgy brushwork for the background props which appear to represent foliage or trees.
 Freeing colour from form was a feature of Degas’ later work as we will see when we look at the nude bather series.

 All photographs © David Macmillan except: (1)